-The priorities for the next two years continue to support the recommendations
+The priorities for the next few years continue to support the recommendations from the Parks and Recreation Master Plan

-- In preparation for a decision to be made regarding a future gymnasium, the utilization, schedule and programming at AFLC are being evaluated.
-Regular adjustments to the programming and schedule take place to accommodate the public interest. - Ongoing discussions with YRDSB and YCDSB regarding future field partnership opportunities - Continue to look for opportunities west of Yonge St when parks are revitalized to integrate multi-use courts - Propose to build minor skateboarding and biking zones in 2020 in Summit Park - Urban water feature and outdoor artificial rink to be constructed within the Library Square design for the Outdoor Square - Minor splash pads identified in the 10-year capital plan, including Confederation Park - Potential location selected for an off-leash park in the south/west area of Yonge/Wellington was identified in 2018 and alternative location proposed for Hartwell Way or the Hydro Corridor.
-Report going to Community Advisory Committee in October 2019. - Official Plan Review commencing in Fall 2019 with completion in 2023, Plan will include recommendations from Bill 108: Community Benefit Charge - Land acquisitions regularly monitored for opportunities. - Multi-Use Recreation Facility will continue to be a focus in 2020.
-The results from the Aquatic Feasibility Study and Business Plan, Outdoor Sports Field Development Strategy, Gymnasium opportunities and land acquisition considerations will contribute to those discussions.
+- In preparation for a decision to be made regarding a future gymnasium, the gymnasium schedule at the AFLC is evaluated on a sessional basis.
+Demand for use of the space is high and staff are regularly re-scheduling to maximize use.
+Gymnasium time is well utilized for Town run activities, little time is left for community use - Ongoing discussions with YRDSB, YCDSB and private industry regarding future field partnership opportunities.
+Additional capital funding and staffing resources will need to be considered with additional partnered fields. - Approval to construct two senior softball diamonds on the Hallmark lands currently in Tender Phase for construction 2021 - Continue to look for opportunities west of Yonge St when parks are revitalized to integrate multi-use courts - Proposal to build minor skateboarding and biking zones for Summit Park in 2020 has been deferred to 2023 to meet reserve targets - Urban water feature employing a dual purpose that facilitates recreational use and place making objective included in the Library Square design for the outdoor square - Outdoor artificial rink included in the Library Square design for the outdoor square - Two minor splash pads to service residential areas included in 10yr capital plan including Confederation Park Reconstruction in 2026

+- Off-Leash Dog Park potential locations within the Highland Gate development and Non-Programmed Park location are both currently in the public consultation process. - Official Plan Review commencing in Fall 2019 with completion in 2023, Plan will include recommendations from Bill 108: Community Benefit Charge - Land acquisitions regularly monitored for opportunities. - Multi-Use Recreation Facility will continue to be a focus in 2021.
+The results from the Aquatic Feasibility Study and Business Plan, Outdoor Sports Field Development Strategy, SARC Gymnasium opportunities and land acquisition considerations will contribute to those discussions.